 “Right now, it’s a struggle because I have to pay for my bills, I have to pay for my car payment, insurance, housing, and these types of closures,” she said, adding that action should have been taken earlier to prevent the spread of the virus and the ensuing impact to workers like her.
 “They don’t think about how they are going to help us.
 They don’t think about us at all and right now, it sucks.”

-COVID-19 has not just hurt investors and those who saved up for retirement, but some of the first people to be hit are lower-income residents, those with part-time or less stable jobs.
+COVID-19 has not just hurt investors and those who saved up for retirement, but some of the first people to be hit are lower-income residents like Cal State LA students and their parents, those with part-time or less stable jobs.

 Retail workers.
 School employees.
 Servers at restaurants.

 Many establishments shut down in recent weeks to prevent the spread of the virus.
 Universities and offices were among the first wave of places to close down.
 That was followed by K-12 school districts and community colleges and then Gov. Gavin Newsom’s stay-at-home order late last week.